ebenefuenf/quma/README.rst

   additional connections will be returned up to this limit.
 * **timeout** (default None) the number of seconds to wait before giving up on returning a connection.
-* **pessimistic** (default False) if True *quma* emits a test statement on the SQL connection at the start of each connection pool checkout, to test that the database connection is still viable.

 Reusing connections
 -------------------